 Salt and pepper to taste

-Fish skin and bones (from the above)
+Fish skin and bones (from the fish)

-5 shallots, thinly sliced
+5 shallots - thinly sliced

-3-4 sprigs basil leaves (or spring onion)
+4 sprigs basil leaves (or spring onion)

 1 liter of water